bunkahle/Transcrypt-Examples/alerts/alerts.rst

 is going to introduce more and more javascript functions seamlessly into our python code.
 We simply take the same functions by their names like alert, prompt, document.getElementsById and integrate them without any further requirements into our Python code.
 Elegant and intuitively!
-In case you are not sure if a certain javascript function exists just try it in your transcrypt code and see if the compiler transcrypt.exe is complaining or not.
+In case you are not sure if a certain javascript function exists just try it in your transcrypt code and see if the compiler transcrypt is complaining or not.

 Confirm
 =======